flashattention/flashattention/README.md

-# Student NLP researcher with interest in recent NLP advances and technologies.
+# NLP researcher with interest in recent NLP advances and technologies.
 - Agentic AI
 - Improving transformer architecture
 - Efficient training at scale